wp-plugins/feedpress/readme.txt

 3. Configure your feed from the new FeedPress Settings submenu

 == Changelog ==

+= 1.4.1 =
+* Fixed a bug preventing the tag and category redirect delete.

 = 1.4 =
 * You can now specify a distinct redirection for each category and tag.